Contact us!

 Laura Pedraza

 Laura Pedraza was born in Bogotá, and has been living in New York City for 17 years.
-Before coming to One World Project, she worked with children in many different roles, including babysitting, teaching art, and teaching in elementary school classrooms around NYC.
+She holds a Bachelor’s Degree from Brooklyn College, and before coming to One World Project, she worked with children in many different roles, including babysitting, teaching art, and teaching in elementary school classrooms around NYC.

 Laura says that being a teacher was never something that she had to think about: “I wouldn’t say I chose teaching… instead I think it chose me!
 [Working with kids] just came naturally to me, and I had those opportunities as soon as I came to New York.”
 She is excited to be working in a Spanish-immersion classroom, and to further explore all of the outdoor spaces OWP has to offer.
 Laura’s approach to teaching comes from the idea that all children – no matter how big or small – are individuals worthy of unique care and attention, and she is looking forward to continuing that work at One World Project.